Photo credit: Shawna Baker Photography

 SB 462: Create Outdoor Recreation Division.
 Passed.
 The new division will focus on promoting outdoor recreation opportunities, and establishes an outdoor equity grant fund to create recreation programs for youth.

 SB 489: Energy Transition Act.
-Passed.
+Passed and Signed.
 The bill sets a goal of having 100% of the state’s electricity carbon-free by 2045.

 SB 668: State Ethics Commission Act.
 Passed.
 The bill will create an Ethics Commission for New Mexico.